Does life insurance cost more for the hearing impaired?

 If you have been diagnosed with one of the above listed pre-existing medical conditions (or any other) you would be well advised to apply for life insurance through an independent agent.

-Your best bet to find the most affordable life insurance, if you are deaf or hearing impaired, is to speak with an independent agent, such as the ones you would find here through Huntley Wealth.
+Your best bet to find the most affordable life insurance, if you are deaf or hearing impaired, is to speak with an independent agent.

 Find an independent broker.
 Some insurance companies employ agents who sell only that firm’s products, but high-risk applicants are better off finding an independent broker.
 Dan Bortolotti, Life Insurance on the Edge, Money Sense